the science of living a happy life

 The next step involves building healthy habits that lead to more happiness.

-The points on this list come from three highly influential professors in the field of psychology.
+The points on this list come from three highly influential professors in psychology.

 Dr. Elizabeth Dunn is a Professor of Psychology at the University of British Columbia.
 Dr. Dunn explores how time, money, and technology influence happiness.